Django-Simple-API/django-simple-api/docs/document-generation.md

     return HttpResponse(id)
 ```

-`allow_request_method` can only declare one request method, and it must be in `['get', 'post', 'put', 'patch', 'delete', 'head', 'trace']`.
+`allow_request_method` can only declare one request method, and it must be in `['get', 'post', 'put', 'patch', 'delete', 'head', 'options', trace']`.
 We do not support the behavior of using multiple request methods in a `view-function`, which will cause trouble for generating documentation.

 Note that if you use `@allow_request_method("get")` to declare a request method, you will not be able to use request methods other than `get`, otherwise it will return `405 Method Not Allow`.